sysmulch/docs/docs/instructional-talks.md

 ##  Onboarding video for participants in online courses

 My organization runs several online courses each year, reaching thousands of participants.
 In 2023, I produced an onboarding video for these participants.
 I first made a PowerPoint file with annotated screenshots and wrote a script for the two speakers (an AuthorAID guest facilitator and me).
-After this video was introduced in INASP’s online courses, requests for technical support from participants reduced significantly.
+After this video was introduced in INASP's online courses, requests for technical support from participants reduced significantly.

 [Video on YouTube](https://www.youtube.com/watch?v=0UNrPokjvBs)